-At 31 December 2023 (a) In H K\$'000 Value under the LR framework 1 Total consolidated assets as per published financial statements 3,763,565 2 Adjustment for investments in banking, financial, insurance or commercial entities that are consolidated for accounting purposes but outside the scope of regulatory consolidation 3 Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting standard but excluded from the LR exposure measure 4 Adjustments for derivative contracts - 5 Adjustment for SFTs (i.e. repos and similar secured lending) - 6 Adjustment for off-balance sheet ("OBS") items (i.e. conversion to credit equivalent amounts of OBS exposures) 29,952 6a Adjustment for specific and collective provisions that are allowed to be excluded from exposure measure (167) 7 Other adjustments (67,078) 8 Leverage ratio exposure measure 3,726,272
+At 31 December 2024 (a) In Hk <\$ '000 Value under the LR framework 1 Total consolidated assets as per published financial statements 8,291,353 2 Adjustment for investments in banking, financial, insurance or commercial entities that are consolidated for accounting purposes but outside the scope of regulatory consolidation 3 Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting standard but excluded from the LR exposure measure 4 Adjustments for derivative contracts 5 Adjustment for SFTs (i.e. repos and similar secured lending) 6 Adjustment for off-balance sheet ("OBS") items (i.e. conversion to credit equivalent amounts of OBS exposures) 45,786 6a Adjustment for specific and collective provisions that are allowed to be excluded from exposure measure (530) 7 Other adjustments (102,748) 8 Leverage ratio exposure measure 8,233,861

-Other adjustments mainly represent intangible assets deducted in determining Tier 1 capital.
+Other adjustments mainly represent intangible assets and deferred income tax assets deducted in determining Tier 1 capital.
 These are excluded for deriving the leverage ratio exposure in accordance with the "Leverage Ratio Framework" issued by the HKMA.

-7 Leverage Ratio (continued)
+7 Leverage ratio (continued)